GoogleChrome/web.dev/src/site/content/en/blog/pwa-url-handler/index.md

 set of intent filters for all URLs within the scope of the app.
 This means that PWAs already handle associated URLs on Android at the operating system level using intent filters. {% endAside %}

-### The `"url_handlers"` Web App Manifest member
+### The `"url_handlers"` web app manifest member

-To associate an installed PWA with URL patterns, these patterns need to be specified in the Web App Manifest.
+To associate an installed PWA with URL patterns, these patterns need to be specified in the web app manifest.
 This happens through the `"url_handlers"` member.
 It accepts an array of objects with the following property:

 - `origin`: A required `string`, which is a pattern for matching origins.
 These patterns are allowed